mohitkyadav/flutter-provider-localization-dynamic-routes-styles-boilerplate/README.md

 # Appsum

-A boilerplate code for flutter app with provider, localization (English, हिंदी and عربى), dynamic routes & styles.
+A ready to go boilerplate code for flutter app with essentials.

+## Features

+- Shared preferences (local storage)
+- Dark and light theme
+- Languages and localizations (English, हिंदी and عربى)
+- provider
+- Dynamic routing and styles
+- dart analysis options

 ## Demo

 [![Demo](./demo.gif)](demo)